John Kasich Trolls Donald Trump On Twitter With Putin GIF, Ohio Governor Claps Back On Trump's Putdown

 Despite Trump’s claim that Kasich is “very unpopular,” the Ohio governor enjoys a 52 percent approval rating within his state, according to a Quinnipiac University poll cited by The Dayton Daily News.

-That rating is significantly higher than Trump’s own nationwide overall approval rating, which as The Inquisitr reported, remains below 42 percent in a nationwide average of all major polls.
+That rating is significantly higher than Trump’s own nationwide overall approval rating, which as the Inquisitr reported, remains below 42 percent in a nationwide average of all major polls.
 The most recent Quinnipiac poll gave Trump a 38 percent approval rating.

 Balderson emerged with a very narrow lead in the vote, and Kasich said last week that the thin margin in what is normally a safe Republican district “was basically a vote on what people thought about Trump,” according to The Hill.